 What problems arise from children's fear of going to the dentist?

-Children's fear of going to the dentist can become a real health problem for them.
-Not going regularly to dental checkups could pose a risk for the youngest members of the household.
+Children's fear of going to the dentist can be a real health problem for them.
+No regular dental check-ups is a risk for children. is a risk for the youngest members of the household.

-Only a qualified professional can detect in time serious oral health problems in children such as periodontal disease, or malformations in the baby teeth or the replacement of permanent teeth.
+Only a qualified professional can detect in time serious oral health problems in children such as periodontal disease, caries, or malformations in the deciduous dentition or the replacement of permanent teeth.

-The earlier children learn to properly care for their teeth and gums, the better the quality of dental health they will enjoy as adults.
+The earlier children learn to properly care for their teeth and gums, the better the quality of dental health they will enjoy throughout adolescence and adulthood.

 Tips for overcoming children's fear at the dentist's office